mcvollberg/github.io/_pages/research.md

 How do the feelings we expect and experience guide social decisions?
-Drawing on reinforcement learning frameworks, this line of work connects deviations between expected and experienced affect, called affective prediction errors, to social choices (e.g., whether to aggress) and probes the extent to which affective signals track subjective value more broadly.
+Drawing on reinforcement learning frameworks, this line of work connects deviations between expected and experienced affect, called affective prediction errors, to social choices (e.g., whether to aggress) and probes the extent to which affective signals track subjective value more broadly. <br>
 Based on the insight that experienced affect is particularly information-rich, ongoing research investigates how observers of others' affective responses encode this information and use it for inferences about those others.

 **Episodic simulation and empathy**